PeemSupeem/internship-protac-2025/README.md

 Segmentation_ID.py
 ```
 ## YOLO Marker Detection Download Training Script
-This script loads a specific YOLO model from Ultralytics Hub and begins training with the dataset specified in Ultralytics settings or configuration file.
+This script loads a specific YOLO model from Ultralytics Hub and begins training with the dataset specified in Ultralytics settings or configuration file using [Ultralytics HUB](https://hub.ultralytics.com/).

 ```
 Ultralytic_Download.py
 ```